dementive/leftwm-dementive/README.md

 # Optional Dependencies

 There are no dependencies.
-I currently use these 2 but they are optional and the theme will still work without them.
+I currently use these but they are optional and the theme will still work without them.

-1. lxsession - This is the session manager im currently using, will replace with something else in the future probably.
-If you don't want it, just remove it from the up and down scripts.
+1. lxsession - Session manager

 2. feh - Set the desktop background